Virginia Eliza Clemm Poe: Marriage

 Marriage plans were confirmed and Poe returned to Baltimore to file for a marriage license on September 22, 1835.
 The couple might have been quietly married as well, though accounts are unclear.
 Their only public ceremony was in Richmond on May 16, 1836, when they were married by a Presbyterian minister named Rev. Amasa Converse.
 Poe was 27 and Virginia was 13, though her age was listed as 21.
-Due to Virginia's young age, Poe needed her father's permission to marry her, however since he was dead, it is likely that her age was listed as 21 so she could marry without her dead father's consent.
+Due to Virginia's young age, Poe needed her father's permission to marry her; since he was dead, it is likely that her age was listed as 21 so she could marry without her dead father's consent.
 This marriage bond was filed in Richmond and included an affidavit from Thomas W. Cleland confirming the bride's alleged age.
 The ceremony was held in the evening at the home of Mrs. James Yarrington, the owner of the boarding house in which Poe, Virginia, and Virginia's mother Maria Clemm were staying.
 Yarrington helped Maria Clemm bake the wedding cake and prepared a wedding meal.
 The couple then had a short honeymoon in Petersburg, Virginia.